-Our board of directors is responsible for creating the framework for corporate governance that ensures that our business conduct aligns with our objectives and is in the best interest of our stakeholders.
-Good corporate governance extends beyond ideas and value statements and ensures that we follow significant legal and regulatory requirements that hold our directors and officers accountable for the company’s financial condition.
+Our board of directors is responsible for creating the framework for corporate governance that ensures our business conduct aligns with our objectives and is in the best interest of our stakeholders.
+Good corporate governance extends beyond ideas and value statements and ensures we follow significant legal and regulatory requirements that hold our directors and officers accountable for the company’s financial condition.

 All members of the audit committee are “independent” as defined by our charter and the New York Stock Exchange and have significant financial and/or accounting experience.
 The audit committee assists our board of directors in overseeing and monitoring (1) the systems of our internal accounting and financial controls; (2) our financial reporting processes; (3) the independence, objectivity and qualification of our independent auditors; (4) the annual audit of our financial statements; and (5) our accounting policies and disclosures.